czangg/TS-Supplementary-Material/README.md

 The page contains the following documents

 - A [word file](./Supplementary%20Material.docx), detailing the different steps of desiging a discrete choice experiment
-- A .sas SAS-Syntax file for finding an *D*-optimal design for the discrete choice experiment in the empirical illustration
+- A [.sas SAS-Syntax](./course%20choice.sas) file for finding an *D*-optimal design for the discrete choice experiment in the empirical illustration
-- A .do Stata file setting up the experiment
+- A [.do Stata file](./course%20choice.do) setting up the experiment
-- Another .do Stata file for data analysis
+- Another [.do Stata file](./analysis.do) for data analysis
-- A .dta Stata file containing annonymized data from students taking part in the study
+- A [.xlsx file](./data.xlsx) containing annonymized data from students taking part in the study